-Why Legal Separation is a Comfortable in-between
+Why Legal Separation is a Comfortable In-Between In Louisiana

 When two people have been together for a long time, the idea of divorce may be intimidating.
 They want to be entirely sure that they have tried everything to make it work.
 While divorce is the ultimate step in a relationship that is not working, legal separation could be a comfortable in-between before the two decide what to do with their marriage.

 Since Louisiana adopted the no-fault divorce model, legal separation is no longer a legal entity in the state.
 Instead, the law requires that a couple filing for divorce be living apart for at least 180 days before the divorce can be granted.
 The couple will file for legal separation for this period, and it will be valid for those 180 days.
 After that, the court will move on with the decree to dissolve.
-During this time, one of the parties can petition the court for child support spousal support and the separation of assets.
+During this time, one of the parties can petition the court for child support, spousal support and the separation of assets.

 Reasons for Granting Legal Separation

-The spouse seeking legal separation may do those on these grounds: Abandonment for a year or more, abuse by their spouse, adultery, the spouse is imprisoned for life or for long, and if the two have been living separately and apart for over two years since the initial filing.
+The spouse seeking legal separation may do so on these grounds: Abandonment for a year or more, abuse by their spouse, adultery, the spouse is imprisoned for life or for long, and if the two have been living separately and apart for over two years since the initial filing.

-A marital separation agreement in Louisiana addresses debt, child support, spousal support where applicable, and property related issues.
+A Marital Separation Agreement in Louisiana addresses debt, child support, spousal support where applicable, and property related issues.
 In some instances, the decree will be complicated but at times it’s pretty simple.
 It all depends on a marriage.
 In the end, even after the decree is issued, the couple will remain legally married.
 They may not remarry until they decide to dissolve the union properly.

 Even though the process sounds quite simple, it is similar to that of divorce, and so all parties will be expected to agree on property and children.
 The court will help, but it would be in a couple’s best interest to do it their way.